CDCgov/Rnssp-templates-docs/content/_index.en.md

 # Rnssp R Markdown Templates

-The [Rnssp R Markdown Templates](https://github.com/CDCgov/Rnssp-rmd-templates) is a catalog of R Markdown templates created by the developers of the [Rnssp R package](https://cdcgov.github.io/Rnssp/) in collaboration with the members of the [Community of Practice (CoP)](https://nsspcommunityofpractice.org/) of the [National Syndromic Surveillance Program (NSSP)](https://www.cdc.gov/nssp/index.html).
+This catalog of [Rnssp R Markdown Templates](https://github.com/CDCgov/Rnssp-rmd-templates) has been created by the developers of the [Rnssp R package](https://cdcgov.github.io/Rnssp/) in collaboration with the members of the [Community of Practice (CoP)](https://nsspcommunityofpractice.org/) in collaboration with members of the [National Syndromic Surveillance Program (NSSP)](https://www.cdc.gov/nssp/index.html).

-Our goal is to provide a wide collection of report templates accessible and easily distributable via the [Rnssp R package](https://cdcgov.github.io/Rnssp/).
+Our goal is to make a wide collection of report templates accessible and easily distributable via the [Rnssp R package](https://cdcgov.github.io/Rnssp/).

-This Online Documentation serves as a repository and support material to the [CoP](https://nsspcommunityofpractice.org/) members of the [NSSP](https://www.cdc.gov/nssp/index.html).
-In this documentation, we provide:
+This online documentation serves as a repository of support material for NSSP [NSSP](https://www.cdc.gov/nssp/index.html). members.
+This documentation provides:

-* instructions on how to add, use and remove a template from an existing Rnssp R package installation
+* instructions on how to add, use, and remove a template from an existing Rnssp R package installation;
-* detailed description of each template
+* detailed description of each template; and
-* blog posts on various topics related to R Markdown templates
+* blog posts on various topics related to R Markdown templates.

-* promote team collaboration and outreach
+Importantly, the documentation promotes collaboration and encourages outreach.

-{{% notice note %}}To use any of the Rnssp R Markdown Templates, please install the  [Rnssp R package](https://cdcgov.github.io/Rnssp/) first.
+{{% notice note %}}To use the Rnssp R Markdown Templates, please install the [Rnssp R package](https://cdcgov.github.io/Rnssp/) first.
 {{% /notice %}}

 ## Contributing to this Documentation

-Should you want to contribute to this project, submit a request to gazondekon@cdc.gov.
+To contribute to this project, please submit a request to gazondekon@cdc.gov.

 ## Getting Help

-If you encounter a bug using any of the templates, please consider emailing the author at gazondekon@cdc.gov and/or file [an issue](https://github.com/CDCgov/Rnssp-rmd-templates/issues) with a minimal reproducible example.
+If you encounter a bug using the templates, we encourage you to email the author at gazondekon@cdc.gov or file [an issue](https://github.com/CDCgov/Rnssp-rmd-templates/issues).
+Include a reproducible example.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not